lkaraseva/GalaxySII_Human_Activity_Recognition/README.md

 # Introduction
-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
-Please refer to the CodeBook.md for more details about the initial dataset.
+Please refer to the CodeBook.md for more details about input data sets and their variables.

 The script `run_analysis.R` is logicaly devided into 6 steps (Step 0 - Step 6).
 Below you can find a detailed description of how all of the scripts work.